17.3. Cost based optimizations

 This allows to improve cluster concurrency and to prevent bad plans when CBO misestimates size of joined tables.

-By default replicated table size is not capped.
+By default replicated table size limit is 100MB.

-In order for the Presto optimizer to use the cost based strategies, the connector implementation must provide statistics.
-Currently the only connector that supports statistics is the Hive Connector.
+In order for the Presto optimizer to use the cost based strategies, the connector implementation must provide Table Statistics.